Understanding Military Pay

 - time not worked, for example annual leave and sick leave

-This analysis compares the compensation and benefits available to one group of employees to that of another group.
-The analysis provides a net value, which is the dollars paid per hour actually worked for one group of employees, compared to the net value of the dollars paid per hour actually worked for a different group.
-Pay increases or decreases in a given year is the percentage difference between these two values.
+This analysis compares the compensation and benefits of one group of employees to those of another.
+It calculates a net value, which represents the amount paid per hour actually worked.
+This allows for a direct comparison between groups.
+The difference in pay between the groups in a given year is expressed as a percentage difference between the two groups.

 Personal limitation and liability